hydraulic-institute/edb/source/01_pump-fundamentals/02_pump-curves.md

 ### Affinity Rules

+Affinity rules describe the relationship of the pump performance curve (flow, head, and power) relative to pump rotational speed (or frequency) changes and limited changes in impeller diameter.
+Refer to <a href="https://www.pumps.org/what-we-do/standards/?pumps-search-product=14.3&hi-order=asc&hi-order-by=name" target="_blank">ANSI/HI 14.3</a> regarding limitations in using the affinity rules for impeller diameter changes.

-Under the assumption that changing speed or impeller diameter of a pump maintains the same efficiencies, the Affinity Rules show the relationships between pump parameters (flow, pressure/head, power) and pump charactereistics (speed and impeller size) or a change in impeller size while maintaining a constant speed.
+Under the assumption that changing speed or impeller diameter of a pump maintains the same efficiencies, the Affinity Rules show the relationships between pump parameters (flow, pressure/head, power) and pump characteristics (speed and impeller size) or a change in impeller size while maintaining a constant speed.

 **1. Changing Speed / Constant Impeller Size**